-Our reserves decreased this year by £1,614 to £2,754.
+The overspend in the year highlighted the fact that we do not have any reserves in case of emergency, our previous building was leasehold and very small which shielded us from any sudden cost shocks, however the new building is larger and has a greater maintenance & energy cost.
 It is our plan to put 5% of income aside over the next few years until we have a £10,000 cushion in place.
 This would allow us to deal with a financial shock.
 The management committee will decide as part of their 8-12 weekly meetings the extent to which activities and expenditure operate at to allow a reserve to be built up.